Tanya Froehlich: Career

-Froehlich was later influential in the establishment of new guidelines for the standard care for children and teens with complex ADHD symptoms, which was published in the Journal of Developmental and Behavioral Pediatrics.
-When speaking of the new guidelines, she said "unlike the American Academy of Pediatrics ADHD Clinical Practice Guideline, which focuses on more straightforward cases of ADHD, the SDBP guideline focuses on the care of children with ADHD who have complicating coexisting developmental and mental health disorders such as autism spectrum disorders, learning disorders, anxiety, and depression.
+Froehlich was later influential in the development of the American Academy of Pediatrics 2019 Clinical Practice Guidelines for the Diagnosis and Treatment of ADHD.
+She also co-authored new guidelines for the standard care for children and teens with complex ADHD symptoms, which was published in the Journal of Developmental and Behavioral Pediatrics.
+When speaking of the new guidelines, she said "unlike the American Academy of Pediatrics ADHD Clinical Practice Guideline, which focuses on more straightforward cases of ADHD, the Society for Developmental and Behavioral Pediatrics guideline focuses on the care of children with ADHD who have complicating coexisting developmental and mental health disorders such as autism spectrum disorders, learning disorders, anxiety, and depression.
 As such, the SDBP Complex ADHD guideline addresses a long neglected clinical care gap and provides a valuable new resource for pediatric health care providers."
-She also helped establish a free range of quality improvement technology to help pediatricians, parents and educators improve the quality of care for those with ADHD.
+She also helped establish a free quality improvement technology to help pediatricians, parents and educators improve the quality of care for those with ADHD.